 This fort was the first to enter the Swarajya established by Shivaji Maharaj.
 Torna is located in the Sahyadri Range in the Indian state of Maharashtra.
 The average height of the fort is 1403 meters.
 Torna is a mountain fort and is a great option for trekking.
 The range of climbing is moderate so even those who are trekking for the first time can do this trek.

-As the distance of the fort from Pune is only 67 km, there are not many difficulties in traveling.
+As the distance of the fort from Pune is only 67 km, there are not many difficulties in travelling.
 But despite being close to the city, the fort is situated in a scenic environment.
 So much so that during the eight months of the year, except summer, the fort is lost in the fog in the morning in other months.
 So this is a great option for nature lovers.

 The expansion of the fort is very large.
 When Shivaji Maharaj saw the huge expansion of this fort, he called Torna as Prachandagad.
 Since then, the fort has been known as Prachandagad.
 The name Torna was given to the fort because of the large number of Torna trees found there.